-Borrowing costs of \$4.1 million (December 31, 2021 - \$1.5 million) relating to the Karowe Underground Construction asset have been capitalized.
+Total borrowing costs of \$5.7 million (December 31, 2021 - \$1.5 million) relating to the Karowe Underground Construction asset have been capitalized during the period of construction.
 Capitalized borrowing costs include interest and other costs related to the project finance facility (Note 8).